geeknik/my-awesome-stars/topics.md

 - [assetnote/surf](https://github.com/assetnote/surf) - Escalate your SSRF vulnerabilities on Modern Cloud Environments. `surf` allows you to filter a list of hosts, returning a list of viable SSRF candidates.
 - [ykdojo/kaguya](https://github.com/ykdojo/kaguya) - A ChatGPT plugin that allows you to load and edit your local files in a controlled way, as well as run any Python, JavaScript, and bash script.
 - [vichan-devel/vichan](https://github.com/vichan-devel/vichan) - Vichan is the most popular and widely used imageboard software in the world.
 It is a free, light-weight, fast, highly configurable and user-friendly imageboard software package.
-- [xnl-h4ck3r/waymore](https://github.com/xnl-h4ck3r/waymore) - Find way more from the Wayback Machine, Common Crawl, Alien Vault OTX, URLScan & VirusTotal!
+- [xnl-h4ck3r/waymore](https://github.com/xnl-h4ck3r/waymore) - Find way more from the Wayback Machine, Common Crawl, Alien Vault OTX, URLScan, VirusTotal & Intelligence X!
 - [wildskyf/ihatecontentfarm](https://github.com/wildskyf/ihatecontentfarm) - a content farm blocker firefox addons transplanted from chrome
 - [smartadblock/SmartAdBlock](https://github.com/smartadblock/SmartAdBlock) - SmartAdBlock project
 - [mbnuqw/ws-detector](https://github.com/mbnuqw/ws-detector) - Simple WebExtension for detecting ws connection